top of page

 So what does managing your energy actually look like during the MBA application process?

 It means stepping back when your draft feels forced, rather than pushing through just to finish a paragraph.
-It means taking a walk instead of endlessly refreshing LinkedIn or reading one more admissions forum thread.
-It means replacing the pressure to “be productive” with the discipline to be present.
+It means taking a walk when you've hit a wall, rather than refreshing the same document repeatedly hoping something will change.
+It means replacing the pressure to be productive with the discipline to be present.

-That presence – whether during reflection, writing, or interview prep – is where the real insights happen.
-Energy management isn’t about doing more.
-It’s about doing what matters, when you’re most capable of doing it well.
-It’s not about checking tasks off a list – it’s about creating space to think clearly and deeply.
+That presence – whether during reflection, writing, or interview preparation – is where the real work happens.
+Energy management isn't about doing more.
+It's about doing what matters, when you're most capable of doing it well.
+It's not about checking tasks off a list – it's about creating the space to think clearly and deeply enough to do them justice.

 The applicants who stand out know this